Sage-Bionetworks-IT/lambda-mips-api/README.md

 inactive codes.
 If this parameter is set to any non-false value, inactive codes will be included in the output.

-A `priority_codes` parameter is available to prioritize specified entries from the chart of accounts to the top of the output; `OtherCode` and `NoProgramCode` are always prioritized when included.
+By default, the output is ordered by numeric code.
+A `priority_codes` parameter is available to select specific programs to prioritize to the beginning of the output regardless of their code; `OtherCode` and`NoProgramCode` are always prioritized when included.
+Example value: `123456,654321`.
-Example value: `"123456,654321"`.

 A `limit` parameter is available to restrict the number of items returned.
 This value must be a positive integer, a value of zero disables the parameter.